DanmyWei/visibleautomation/README.md

 Recorder
 I'm assuming that you've installed the Android SDK, Java, and Eclipse.
 Download the robotium jar file from http://code.google.com/p/robotium/downloads/list.

 The recorder is set up as a library which integrates with your application using Android Instrumentation.
 Create a Android Test Project which references your application, then link with Recorder as a library.

+IMPORTANT NOTE: FOR SOME ABSURD REASON, ECLIPSE TURNS OFF THE IsLibrary flag for Recorder, so you have to right-click properties, then check "Is Library" before you import the ApiDemosRecorder project.
+Import ApiDemos before you import ApiDemosRecorder.

 From the ApiDemosRecorder example project, copy ApiDemosTest.java to your test package directory, and edit it as follows:

 package com.example.android.apis.test;				<-- change this to your test package name